oooogiselle/Skinfluence/README.md

 What it does: So far, scrapes reddit data, preprocess text, and perform sentiment analysis
 Note: Will require you to set up reddit api authentication
 Output: `subreddit_data.csv`
+2. The information about the brand's slogan and mission was manually extracted from the brand website.
+The zip named Brands - Sheet1 contains this.